AdrianTorjKobza/Applied_AI_Engineer/AI_Automated_DevOps_Incident_Responder/README.md

-# 🤖 AI Automated DevOps Incident Responder
+# AI Automated DevOps Incident Responder

 An intelligent, locally-hosted AI agent built to ingest infrastructure alerts, diagnose root causes via Retrieval-Augmented Generation (RAG), and formulate precise remediation strategies.
 Designed to run completely offline within a Kubernetes cluster using local LLMs.

 ---

-## 📖 Overview & Use Case
+## Overview & Use Case

 **The Problem:** Modern DevOps teams are flooded with alerts from monitoring tools (Datadog, PagerDuty, Prometheus).
-Triage requires a human engineer to read the alert, search for logs, cross-reference internal documentation (runbooks), and formulate a fix—often at 3:00 AM.
+Triage requires a human engineer to read the alert, search for logs, cross-reference internal documentation (runbooks), and formulate a fix.

 **The Solution:** This project deploys an autonomous AI responder into the Kubernetes cluster.
 When an alert triggers a webhook:
 1. **Ingestion:** A FastAPI endpoint receives the incident payload.